getdnsapi/getdns-python-bindings/doc/functions.rst

      outstanding events associated with a particular
      context, ``run`` will invoke all of those that are waiting and ready.

+   * In previous releases the callback argument took the form of a literal string, but as of this release you may pass in the name of any Python runnable, without quotes.
+The newer form is preferred.

 The callback script takes four arguments: ``type``, ``result``, ``userarg``, and ``transaction_id.
 The ``type``